alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

 - `--num_columns` : Number of columns of the ECG leads.
 The default(-1) will plot a single column for 2 lead data and 4 columns for the 12 or any other number of lead data.
 Default: -1; type: int
 - `--full_mode`: Sets the lead to add at the bottom of the paper ECG as a long strip obtained from the WFDB record's `.hea` header file, if the lead II is not available plots the first lead from the header file; default: `'II'`; type: str
 - `--mask_unplotted_samples`: Mask the samples not plotted in the images in the generated WFDB signal file; default: False.
 For example: for the 3x4 format, the code plots 2.5 seconds of each lead on the image and saves the complete signal in the WFDB file.
 If the flag is set, the code will mask the part of the signal not plotted in the image (In this case, t > 2.5seconds) with Nan values in the modified WFDB file.
+- `--add_qr_code`: Add QR code to all the generated images, default: False.
 - `--max_num_images`: Number of ECG images to be generated, if max_num_images is less than the number of files in the input directory it will generate maximum number of images and the order is dependent on the OS library; default: all files in the input directory; type: int
 -   `--remove_lead_names`: Remove lead names from all generated images, default=False.
 - `--random_resolution`: Generate random resolutions of images, if True resolution is randomly picked from the range [50, `r`] else every image is generated at the `-r` resolution; default: False